-The best sales to shop this weekend: Lifestraw, Loftie, AirPods and more | CNN Underscored
+The best sales to shop this weekend: LifeStraw, Loftie, AirPods and more | CNN Underscored

-This weekend, you’ll find a deal on Jiggy Puzzles, a discounted Lifestraw personal water filters and savings on Samsung TVs.
+This weekend, you’ll find a deal on Jiggy Puzzles, a discounted LifeStraw personal water filter and savings on Samsung TVs.
 All that and more below.

 Up to 25% off